Guided tour to Jerusalem

 Understand why Jerusalem is a core issue in both side's arguments but also a key factor in future solutions, despite all its complexities.

 Day Tour to the Galilee Mountains

-In Christianity, it's the place where the Virgin Mary was told by the angels she will carry the son of god and where Jesus was collecting, teaching and educating his followers and apostles.
+In Christianity, it's the place where the Virgin Mary was told by the angels she will carry the son of god and where Jesus was collecting, teaching, and educating his followers and apostles.

-In Judaism, it's the place where Jewish lives were blooming and struggling simultaneously during the Roman & Byzantine times and where well-preserved synagogues and Necropolises are a testimony for Jewish culture that was there almost 2,000 years ago.
+In Judaism, it's the place where Jewish lives were blooming and struggling simultaneously during the Roman & Byzantine times and where well-preserved synagogues and Necropolises are a testimony of Jewish culture that was there almost 2,000 years ago.

 For the Muslims, it's their natural place of living for the last few hundred years, with families and villages that are working in the same handicrafts and traditional labor for generations.

 For the Druze, it was a refuge place 900 years ago and now it's their center of activity all over the middle east.

 The Galilee Mountains encompass the versatile and fascinating history of many groups, cultures, and religions